 Using a VPN

 If you want to add security to the connection, consider a VPN.
-They work generally the same as a proxy, but they offer enhanced privacy, are simple to setup, and can still give you access to regionally-locked sites.
+They work generally the same as a proxy, but they offer enhanced privacy, are simple to setup, and can still give you access to regionally-limited sites.

-The only downside to using a VPN over a simple proxy is the cost.
+The only downside to using a VPN over a simple proxy is the higher cost.
 Still, this could be worth your money if security is a concern.